SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/CONTRIBUTING.md

 ## <a id="how-can-i-contribute"></a>How Can I Contribute?

-### <a id="commit-message-guidelines"></a>Commit Message Guidelines
-This project uses [Conventional Commits](https://www.conventionalcommits.org/) to generate the Changelog using the [Release Please GitHub action](.github/workflows/release-please.yml)
-For comprehensive information, please consult the [Release Please documentation](https://github.com/googleapis/release-please).

 ### <a id="reporting-bugs"></a>Reporting Bugs
 To report a bug, [submit an issue](../../issues/new) with the label `bug`.
 Please ensure the bug has not already been reported. **If the bug is a potential security vulnerability, please report it using our [security policy](https://github.com/SchweizerischeBundesbahnen/.github/blob/main/SECURITY.md).**